Bodigestanley/nishtha-care-connect/README.md

 Simply open [vs code](https://nishtha.dev/projects/94949db4-75a2-430a-b0ea-6fd3958f3681) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my cyber security project?

 Yes, you can!